CIMK-HUB/maintanance-chatbot-poc/README.md

 # Maintenance Chatbot

 This project is a Streamlit-based chatbot designed to assist with maintenance questions for industrial products.
-The chatbot leverages OpenAI's language model to provide structured and accurate answers based on provided maintenance documents and sensor data.
+The chatbot leverages DeepSeek OpenAI's language model to provide structured and accurate answers based on provided maintenance documents and sensor data.

 ## Features